-With no design process or internal capabilities, my department, which was responsible for 100+ websites, relied heavily on outside agencies to execute strategy and design projects.
-This practice was expensive, required heavy coordination, and the team missed opportunities to learn from first-hand user research.
+At Caterpillar, I was responsible for leading vision and strategy for a set of marketing technologies, which more than a 100+ websites were built on.
+With no internal design team or process, our team relied heavily on outside agencies to execute strategy and design projects.
+This model was expensive, required heavy coordination, and the team missed opportunities to learn from first-hand user research.

 - Common set of UX principles, heuristics, and best practices